Cal Raleigh Player Props: Mariners vs. White Sox

-Cal Raleigh, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Michael Kopech on the mound, June 16 at 10:10 PM ET.
+Cal Raleigh -- .114 average over his past 10 games -- will be in action for the Seattle Mariners against the Chicago White Sox, with Lucas Giolito on the mound, on June 17 at 4:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Marlins.
+He had a hitless showing in his most recent game (0-for-3) against the White Sox.

 Cal Raleigh Game Info & Props vs. the White Sox